lluis90badia/lbadialabwork/titanic/lbadia_readme.md

 In my opinion, giving the circumstances and the time of the incident, it seems surprising that the amount men it was greater than women.
 Perhaps the person's influence ('Class' column) was a strong motive to be the ones who were able to get on the boats.

 ## 2nd Part:

+- any feature engineering or feature wrangling methods which you have seen?

+- did they impute any missing values?

+-  what about scaling methods for numerical variables?

+- what about encoding categorical variables?

+- any evidence of overfit or sampling bias ?